Kagebounshin/game-rating-site/README.md

 ## Features

 - Navbar
-    - The [navbar](static/img/img-readme/navbar01.png) is set at the top of the page.
-On mobile veiw the the navbar collapses into a burger [menu](static/img/img-readme/navbar04.png), by clicking the menu, the menu choices will be displayed to the [left](static/img/img-readme/navbar05.png) of the screen.
+    - The [navbar](img-readme/navbar01.png) is set at the top of the page.
+On mobile veiw the the navbar collapses into a burger [menu](img-readme/navbar04.png), by clicking the menu, the menu choices will be displayed to the [left](img-readme/navbar05.png) of the screen.

 - Home
-    - Upon entering the site, first thing you'll see below the navbar is a [header-text](static/img/img-readme/index04.png), a short but informative [text](static/img/img-readme/index05.png) about the site and a choice to [sign up or sign in](static/img/img-readme/index06.png).
-All together looks like [this](static/img/img-readme/index01.png).
+    - Upon entering the site, first thing you'll see below the navbar is a [header-text](img-readme/index04.png), a short but informative [text](img-readme/index05.png) about the site and a choice to [sign up or sign in](img-readme/index06.png).
+All together looks like [this](img-readme/index01.png).
-    - When you are logged in as a user, the sign up button and the sign in links are [hidden](static/img/img-readme/index03.png).
+    - When you are logged in as a user, the sign up button and the sign in links are [hidden](img-readme/index03.png).
-    - Below all of this I have an more explaining [section](static/img/img-readme/index02.png) on what you can do on this page.
+    - Below all of this I have an more explaining [section](img-readme/index02.png) on what you can do on this page.

 - Reviews
-    - At the top of the review page there is a [header-text](static/img/img-readme/reviews01.png) and an informative text.
+    - At the top of the review page there is a [header-text](img-readme/reviews01.png) and an informative text.
-    - Below there is a [search](static/img/img-readme/reviews02.png) bar.
+    - Below there is a [search](img-readme/reviews02.png) bar.
 You can search for review title, genre, developer & platform.
-    - Then there is the [reviews](static/img/img-readme/reviews03.png), by clicking on the [title](static/img/img-readme/reviews05.png) or the [image](static/img/img-readme/reviews06.png) for a review, you'll get to see the full review.
-Underneath the review title there is some minor information of the [platform, genre and developer](static/img/img-readme/reviews04.png).
+    - Then there is the [reviews](img-readme/reviews03.png), by clicking on the [title](img-readme/reviews05.png) or the [image](img-readme/reviews06.png) for a review, you'll get to see the full review.
+Underneath the review title there is some minor information of the [platform, genre and developer](img-readme/reviews04.png).
-    Below that there is a capturing [text](static/img/img-readme/reviews07.png), just to get the reader atention.
-At the very bottom you can see wich [user](static/img/img-readme/reviews08.png) that made the review
+    Below that there is a capturing [text](img-readme/reviews07.png), just to get the reader atention.
+At the very bottom you can see wich [user](img-readme/reviews08.png) that made the review

 - Full Review
-    - At the top of the page is the review [image](static/img/img-readme/fullreview01.png) followed by the [title](static/img/img-readme/fullreview02.png).
+    - At the top of the page is the review [image](img-readme/fullreview01.png) followed by the [title](img-readme/fullreview02.png).
-    - Just beneth the title is the [information](static/img/img-readme/fullreview03.png) of the platform you can play the game on, wich genre, who is the developer & the duration of the game.
+    - Just beneth the title is the [information](img-readme/fullreview03.png) of the platform you can play the game on, wich genre, who is the developer & the duration of the game.
-    - Then there is the thoughts from the user displayed in [text](static/img/img-readme/fullreview04.png).
+    - Then there is the thoughts from the user displayed in [text](img-readme/fullreview04.png).
-    - Made a simple rating system where you rate the game from 1-5 where 1 is bad and 5 is awesome, and the games [rating](static/img/img-readme/fullreview05.png) is displayed just under the review text.
+    - Made a simple rating system where you rate the game from 1-5 where 1 is bad and 5 is awesome, and the games [rating](img-readme/fullreview05.png) is displayed just under the review text.
-    - And after that you can see wich [user](static/img/img-readme/fullreview06.png) who has done the review.
+    - And after that you can see wich [user](img-readme/fullreview06.png) who has done the review.
-    - When you are done with the review, you can easily click the [link](static/img/img-readme/fullreview07.png) at the bottom to get back to the review page.
+    - When you are done with the review, you can easily click the [link](img-readme/fullreview07.png) at the bottom to get back to the review page.

 - Profile
     - When you are a newly registred member of the site, you'll can visit you profile page and start adding your games.
-At the top of the page is a [header-text](static/img/img-readme/profile01.png) where the users name is displayed.
+At the top of the page is a [header-text](img-readme/profile01.png) where the users name is displayed.
 If you haven't added any games to you backlog or finished lists, or done any reviews yet.
-The page will look like [this](static/img/img-readme/profile02.png).
+The page will look like [this](img-readme/profile02.png).
-    - When adding a game to your backlog, press the button wich says ["Add To Backlog"](static/img/img-readme/profile03.png).
-And you will end up at the [Add to Backlog](static/img/img-readme/profile09.png) page.
-Add one game at a time, and when you are done adding a game, click the "Add To Backlog" button, a [message](static/img/img-readme/profile10.png) is displayed saying the adding process was successful.
-Keep adding games or click the "Check your backlog" [link](static/img/img-readme/profile11.png) wich takes you back to your profile page.
+    - When adding a game to your backlog, press the button wich says ["Add To Backlog"](img-readme/profile03.png).
+And you will end up at the [Add to Backlog](img-readme/profile09.png) page.
+Add one game at a time, and when you are done adding a game, click the "Add To Backlog" button, a [message](img-readme/profile10.png) is displayed saying the adding process was successful.
+Keep adding games or click the "Check your backlog" [link](img-readme/profile11.png) wich takes you back to your profile page.
-    Your [backlog](static/img/img-readme/profile04.png) will appear with the game(s) you have added.
+    Your [backlog](img-readme/profile04.png) will appear with the game(s) you have added.
-    - If you click on a game [title](static/img/img-readme/profile05.png) in your backlog, you can [edit](static/img/img-readme/profile12.png) your game if you for example made a typo.
-When you are done editing press the edit button a [message](static/img/img-readme/profile12.png) is displayed saying that the editing process was successful.
+    - If you click on a game [title](img-readme/profile05.png) in your backlog, you can [edit](img-readme/profile12.png) your game if you for example made a typo.
+When you are done editing press the edit button a [message](img-readme/profile13.png) is displayed saying that the editing process was successful.
 If You dont want to edit, click the cancel button.
-    - By clicking on the ["X"](static/img/img-readme/profile06.png) icon to the right of your games, you delete that game.
+    - By clicking on the ["X"](img-readme/profile06.png) icon to the right of your games, you delete that game.
-    - When you click on the ["check"](static/img/img-readme/profile07.png) icon, it means that you have finshed that game, and the game gets pushed over to the [finshed](static/img/img-readme/profile08.png) list.
+    - When you click on the ["check"](img-readme/profile07.png) icon, it means that you have finshed that game, and the game gets pushed over to the [finshed](img-readme/profile08.png) list.
-    - By clicking a game title in the finshed list, you can make a [review](static/img/img-readme/profile14.png) of that game.
-The Review title is set to the game [title](static/img/img-readme/profile15.png), then you have some fields to fill.
-First up is the [capturing text](static/img/img-readme/profile16.png), maximum of 50 characters.
+    - By clicking a game title in the finshed list, you can make a [review](img-readme/profile14.png) of that game.
+The Review title is set to the game [title](img-readme/profile15.png), then you have some fields to fill.
+First up is the [capturing text](img-readme/profile16.png), maximum of 50 characters.
 The capturing text for the game can for example be the first you think of when thinking of that game.
-Then you can choose between abunch of [genres](static/img/img-readme/profile17.png) from a dropdown list.
+Then you can choose between abunch of [genres](img-readme/profile17.png) from a dropdown list.
 Not sure wich genre?
 Choose "Other".
-Next up choose what [platform](static/img/img-readme/profile18.png) you can play the game on.
+Next up choose what [platform](img-readme/profile18.png) you can play the game on.
 More the one platform?
 Choose "Multiplatform".
-Then the [developer](static/img/img-readme/profile19.png) field, [duration](static/img/img-readme/profile20.png) field.
-After all this it's time to put your thoughts of the game into words at the [review](static/img/img-readme/profile21.png) field.
-Made a basic [rating](static/img/img-readme/profile22.png) system, you choose between 1-5 in a dropdown menu, where 1 is bad and 5 is good.
+Then the [developer](img-readme/profile19.png) field, [duration](img-readme/profile20.png) field.
+After all this it's time to put your thoughts of the game into words at the [review](img-readme/profile21.png) field.
+Made a basic [rating](img-readme/profile22.png) system, you choose between 1-5 in a dropdown menu, where 1 is bad and 5 is good.
-    - To make your review complete, you'll add an [images](static/img/img-readme/profile23.png).
+    - To make your review complete, you'll add an [images](img-readme/profile23.png).
 But because of a bug at the edit review page, I removed the choice to change your image, so be sure to add the images you really want.
-    Then click the ["Add Review"](static/img/img-readme/profile24.png) button, and the review is done.
+    Then click the ["Add Review"](img-readme/profile24.png) button, and the review is done.
-    Not happy with the review for some reason, or just not in the mood, click the ["Cancel"](static/img/img-readme/profile25.png) button, and your back at your profile page in no time.
+    Not happy with the review for some reason, or just not in the mood, click the ["Cancel"](img-readme/profile25.png) button, and your back at your profile page in no time.
-    - Users can [edit](static/img/img-readme/profile26.png) or [delete](static/img/img-readme/profile27.png) your review at your profile page.
-But becouse of a [bug](static/img/img-readme/bug02.png) giving me a hard time, I removed the choice to edit your image.
+    - Users can [edit](img-readme/profile26.png) or [delete](img-readme/profile27.png) your review at your profile page.
+But becouse of a [bug](img-readme/bug02.png) giving me a hard time, I removed the choice to edit your image.
 Sadly I didn't figure out how to fix it before submitting my project.
 So choose wisly before adding your image to your review.

 - Sign Up
-    - This is were you can [sign up](static/img/img-readme/signUp01.png) for this page, figure out a username, if you have choosed the same username as an already existing user possesses, a [message](static/img/img-readme/signUp02.png) explains the situation, and you have to come up with a new username.
+    - This is were you can [sign up](img-readme/signUp01.png) for this page, figure out a username, if you have choosed the same username as an already existing user, a [message](img-readme/signUp02.png) explains the situation, and you have to come up with a new username.
     - When you have an unique username, and have entered your password of choice.
-You'll be redirected to your own profile page, at the profile page there is a [message](static/img/img-readme/signUp03.png) at the top wich tells you that the registration was a success.
+You'll be redirected to your own profile page, at the profile page there is a [message](img-readme/signUp03.png) at the top wich tells you that the registration was a success.

 - Sign In
-    - When you return to the website, as a already registred user, just sign in at the [sign in](static/img/img-readme/signIn01.png) page.
-If you spell either your username or password wrong, a [message](static/img/img-readme/signIn02.png) appears at the top of the page.
+    - When you return to the website, as a already registred user, just sign in at the [sign in](img-readme/signIn01.png) page.
+If you spell either your username or password wrong, a [message](img-readme/signIn02.png) appears at the top of the page.
+When you enter your username and password correctly you will be greeted at your [profile](img-readme/signIn03.png) page.

 - Admin
     - Late in the development process I made an Admin page.
-At this page the admin can see all the [users](static/img/img-readme/admin01.png) in alphabetical order.
-The admin also has the power to [Edit and/or Delete](static/img/img-readme/admin03.png) user reviews.
+At this page the admin can see all the [users](img-readme/admin01.png) in alphabetical order.
+The admin also has the power to [Edit and/or Delete](img-readme/admin03.png) user reviews.
 Thought that would be a good idea if a user should for some reason, write something inappropriate or add an inappropriate image.
-Due to a [bug](static/img/img-readme/bug02.png) the admin can't edit the review image, so if the user has choosen an inappropriate image, the admin needs to delete the whole review.
+Due to a [bug](img-readme/bug02.png) the admin can't edit the review image, so if the user has choosen an inappropriate image, the admin needs to delete the whole review.
 But If you make that choice to add a images of that sort.
 It's fair to say that the admin can delete the whole review without any doubts.
-The [reviews](static/img/img-readme/admin02.png) are also displayed in alphabetical order.
+The [reviews](img-readme/admin02.png) are also displayed in alphabetical order.

 - Footer
     - The footer looks the same across all the pages.
-You can send me an mail just by clicking the [Email](static/img/img-readme/footer01.png) under the "Get In Touch" header.
-Under the header "Social Media" you can visit my github, linkedIn or Instagram by clicking any of the [icons](static/img/img-readme/footer02.png).
+You can send me an mail just by clicking the [Email](img-readme/footer01.png) under the "Get In Touch" header.
+Under the header "Social Media" you can visit my github, linkedIn or Instagram by clicking any of the [icons](img-readme/footer02.png).

 - Additional Features
-    - When scrolling down on any of the pages a Back to the Top [button](static/img/img-readme/additional01.png) appears in the bottom right corner of the screen.
+    - When scrolling down on any of the pages a Back to the Top [button](img-readme/additional01.png) appears in the bottom right corner of the screen.
 Click it if you think you have scrolled down to far, and you get back to the top of the page.

 ### Features for the future